undergrad-partner-school

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-There are 64 student organizations and groups with open membership at this school.
-This number includes sororities and fraternities.
-13 percent of male and 27 of female students participate in different organizations at Alabama State University.
-The student organization that is most favored by students is ASU Street Team, followed by Nu Alpha Nu Service Fraternity Inc and Delta Sigma Theta Sorority Inc. Other popular organizations at Alabama State University are Alpha Kappa Alpha Sorority Inc and Alabama State University Marching Band.
+According to the most recent information, there are 64 open-membership organizations at Alabama State University.
+That includes sororities and fraternities.
+The percentage of male students who are members of organizations is 13 and female students 27.
+The student organization that is most favored by students is ASU Street Team, followed by Nu Alpha Nu Service Fraternity Inc and Delta Sigma Theta Sorority Inc. Other popular organizations among the students at Alabama State University are Alpha Kappa Alpha Sorority Inc and Alabama State University Marching Band.

 If you are interested in music, you can join the Alabama State University band or chorus.
-For students with a talent for acting, there is a drama club.
-You have a passion for media and communication?
-Alabama State University publishes its own newspaper and has its own radio station.
+There is a drama club you can join if acting is something that interests you.
+For students interested in media and communication, Alabama State University publishes its own newspaper and has its own radio station.

 Student Services